hakanonal/hang-man-ai/docs/Journal.md

 - Today I want to continue where I left off.
 I have 1 hour or something so.
   - I needed to spent some time to remember the code.
   - Great!
 I have fixed several bugs.
 I have started to observe the metrics in wandb her is the [link](https://wandb.ai/hakanonal/hang-man-ai)
+  - Yes I have added one more agent.
+Instead of guessing letters alphabeticllay everytime, The new agent agentFREQ guessies the letters in the order of occerance in the word list data.
+So the immediate result is improved dramaticlly. it was 17,8 now it is close to 13,5
+  - by the way the main metric is avarage try. we are tyring to dcrease it.
+If we manage to create an agent that avg_try metric is below 10 then in avarage that agent will be able to win normal games.
+  - So this two agent is not good enough.